iotexproject/iips/iip-3.md

 ## Updates

 The per action gas limit is removed in the release `v0.7.2`, and will be activated from block 864,001.

+The per action gas limit removal was activated on 2019-07-31.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).